 What is congenital hydrocephalus?

-Congenital hydrocephalus is a buildup of excess cerebrospinal fluid (CSF) in the brain at birth.
-The extra fluid can increase pressure in the baby's brain, causing a brain injury and mental and physical problems.
+Congenital hydrocephalus is a buildup of excess cerebrospinal fluid (CSF)cerebrospinal fluid (CSF) in the brain at birth.
+The extra fluid can increase pressure in the baby's brainextra fluid can increase pressure in the baby's brain, causing a brain injury and mental and physical problems.
 This condition is rare.

 Finding the condition early and treating it can help limit long-term problems.
 But long-term effects may depend on what caused the fluid buildup, how bad it gets, and how the baby responds to treatment.